ina-foss/inaSpeechSegmenter/README.md

 #### _VBx-based_ models

 Another gender segmentation system, which utilizes **x-vectors** (https://github.com/BUTSpeechFIT/VBx), is also available and can be specified in the class constructor for usage:
-* vbx_based (default:False): if set to True, performs gender segmentation using _vbx-based_ system on speech segment.
+* vbx_based (default: False): if set to True, performs gender segmentation using _vbx-based_ system on speech segment.
 Computation time is longer but gender detection can be better depending on your use (see scoring tables).

 Warning : 'detect_gender' argument must be set to True.